-Metrics and analytics · Cloudflare Workers docs
+Metrics and analytics

 fetch requests, and waiting on responses.

-Egress data
+Egress Data

 The egress data chart shows the total amount of data sent out of the Worker over the selected time period.
-The data is broken into
+The data is broken into subrequest and response body to help with understanding when and where the data is being sent out from.

 Metrics retention

-Worker script metrics can be inspected for up to 3 months in the past in maximum increments of 1 week.
+Worker script metrics can be inspected for up to three months in the past in maximum increments of one week.
 The dashboard includes the charts and information described below.

 Zone analytics

 Aggregates request data for all scripts assigned to any routes defined for a zone.
-You’ll find Zone Metrics on the analytics tab of your Cloudflare dashboard.
+Find Zone Metrics in Analytics > Workers in your Cloudflare dashboard.

 Zone data can be scoped by time range within the last 30 days.
 The dashboard includes charts and information described below.